rubygems/rubygems.github.io/_posts/2023-02-22-dependency-api-deprecation.md

 author_email: segiddins@segiddins.me
 ---

+**Update**: The Dependency API will be disabled on May 24, after a [final two week extension](/2023/04/07/dependency-api-deprecation-delayed.html)

 **Update:** The Dependency API [will be disabled on May 10 instead](/2023/04/07/dependency-api-deprecation-delayed.html), one month later than mentioned here.
 If you are having issues with Nexus, Artifactory, Chef, or another product that uses the dependency API, read [the post about delaying the deprecation](/2023/04/07/dependency-api-deprecation-delayed.html)

 We're deprecating [the Dependency API](https://guides.rubygems.org/rubygems-org-api/#misc-methods) on RubyGems.org.
 To learn more, read on, or see the original [RFC][rfc] about this deprecation.